ohharsen/cse110-w21-group34/admin/meetings/030721-Sprint-3-Review.md

 This level of effort continued into Weeks 8 and 9 for our third Sprint of the quarter.
 With the MVP out of the way, much of our focus was dedicated to the extensive reorganization and overall improvement of our code.
 Our previous PRs had left some bugs that were inevitably squashed while testing became more prevelant across future implementations.
 These improvements created a safer foundation for our members to develop more advanced features.
 Our sub-groups from Sprint 2 were kept the same to maintain our members' familiarity with the components they had created.

-The section below entails the unique contributions of our members as well as the groups they worked with.
-Take note that there was more cross-pollination in everyone's work this time around in comparison to earlier sprints.
-This was especially prevalent in Week 9 as most of our prioritized features were finalized, leaving us with room to explore our original stretch goals.
+The sections below entails the unique contributions of our members as well as the groups they worked with.

 -------